Approximating Queries on Probabilistic Graphs: Regular Path Queries

-So, all unbounded RPQs are at least as hard as ST-CON, and there are some (namely, those whose minified language is local) that are polynomially equivalent to ST-CON.
+So, all unbounded RPQs are at least as hard as ST-CON, and there are some (namely, those whose infix-free language is local) that are polynomially equivalent to ST-CON.
 We do not know if the class of local languages is maximal with respect to this property.
 However, we can construct examples of unbounded RPQs $Q$ whose language is not local, but for which PQE admits an FPRAS iff ST-CON admits an FPRAS.
 For instance:

-\begin{prop} Let $L$ be a minified local language and let $L'$ be a minified finite language such that $L$ and $L'$ are on disjoint alphabets.
+\begin{prop} Let $L$ be an infix-free local language and let $L'$ be an infix-free finite language such that $L$ and $L'$ are on disjoint alphabets.
 Let $Q$ be the query corresponding to the disjunction of~$L$ and~$L'$, i.e., $\rpq(L \sqcup L')$.
 Then $\pqe{Q}$ admits a FPRAS iff ST-CON admits an FPRAS. \end{prop}

 \begin{proof} For the forward direction, by Proposition~\ref{prp:stcon2rpq}, there is a PTIME reduction from ST-CON to $\pqe{Q}$: we can ensure that a match of $L'$ is present by adding for instance a disjoint path of edges with probability~$1$ forming a word of~$L'$, and this does not affect the presence of a match of~$L$ because $L'$ and $L$ are on disjoint alphabets.